 I always end up listening to people's words and writing them down.
 It's worse when I'm in class.
-I'll be sitting down, writing notes or a blog down, and somehow I hear a great line to write down.
-My margins are filled with other people's words.
+I'll be writing notes or a blog down when I hear a great line to write down.
+My margins get filled with other people's words.
 They're diagonal and lopsided.
 I can't even remember where some come from. … Continue reading A writer habit

-Stories are pieced together strangely.
+Stories get pieced together strangely.
 I can tell you a story about a hero.
 She saved many children by keeping them away from harm.
-She may have used violence to stop her enemies, but the children were always safe at the end of the day.
-She gave the most she could and never asked for … Continue reading Which side of the story?
+She may have used violence to stop her enemies, but the children were safe at the end of the day.
+She gave the most she could and never asked for a … Continue reading Which side of the story?

 It's easy to get stuck during NaNoWriMo.
-After writing 31,673 words in 19 days or perhaps even 5,000 words in a few days, what else could be written?
+After writing 31,673 words in 19 days or even 5,000 words in a few days, what else could I write about?
 The story has a plot, but there's no clear path of where the story is going.
-I've gotten to this point a lot during this NaNoWriMo.
+I've gotten to this point many times during this NaNoWriMo.
 Before … Continue reading Stuck in NaNoWriMo

 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
-Those are only intro classes.
-Writing classes, also known as writing workshops, never have over eighteen people usually.
+Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
 On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like